Tag Archives: greenhouse effect

 1988 Climate Institute North American Conference on Preparing for Climate Change

-December 6-8, 1988 an international group of dignitaries, politicians, scientists, economists, and industry representatives attended the Climate Institute’s second North American conference on “Preparing for Climate Change.”
+Summary December 6-8, 1988 an international group of dignitaries, politicians, scientists, economists, and industry representatives attended the Climate Institute’s second North American conference on “Preparing for Climate Change.”
 The following 731 page document contains the conference’s agenda, transcriptions of the various panelists’ remarks, and peer-reviewed articles related to climate change.
-In its totality, the book thoroughly […]
+In its totality, the book […]

 1988 Exxon Memo on the Greenhouse Effect

-This document, revealed through a Los Angeles Times investigation, features statements by Joseph M. Carlson, an Exxon spokesperson.
+Summary This document, revealed through a Los Angeles Times investigation, features statements by Joseph M. Carlson, an Exxon spokesperson.
 In the document, Carlson states that the “greenhouse effect” may be one of the most significant environmental issues of the 1990’s and that the main greenhouse gases are by-products of fossil fuels.
-Carlson admits that the increase of […]
+Carlson admits that the […]

 1988 Shell Confidential Report “The Greenhouse Effect”

-This 1988 Shell report, discovered by Jelmer Mommers of De Correspondent, shines light on what the company knew about climate science, its own role in driving global CO2 emissions, the range of potential political and social responses to a warming world.
-The confidential report, “The Greenhouse Effect,” was authored by members of Shell’s Greenhouse Effect […]
+Summary This 1988 Shell report, discovered by Jelmer Mommers of De Correspondent, shines light on what the company knew about climate science, its own role in driving global CO2 emissions, the range of potential political and social responses to a warming world.
+The confidential report, “The Greenhouse Effect,” was authored by members of Shell’s Greenhouse […]

 1985 Exxon Presentation on Greenhouse Effect Research and Budget

-This is a presentation given by Exxon Research and Engineering Company’s Brian P. Flannery, who became one of Exxon’s primary climate researchers after joining the company in 1980.
-His initial research for Exxon on the relationship between CO2 and climate change confirmed the results that other scientists were finding at the time, predicting that doubling […]
+Summary This is a presentation given by Exxon Research and Engineering Company’s Brian P. Flannery, who became one of Exxon’s primary climate researchers after joining the company in 1980.
+His initial research for Exxon on the relationship between CO2 and climate change confirmed the results that other scientists were finding at the time, predicting that […]

 1984 Exxon Presentation by Henry Shaw on CO2 Greenhouse and Climate Issues